HarisK03/npss-announcements/README.md

 ## About The Project ##

 This application was designed for teachers and students to transmit school announcements.
 The teachers are able to post announcements with various prerequisites that eligible students are able to view.
+You are able to view the final project [here](https://npss-announcements.hariskamal.repl.co/login.html/ "NPSS Announcements").

 ## Getting Started ##